srikanth245110/Jenkins/JenkinsSetup/JenkinsSetupUbuntu.md

     #Update the repositories
     sudo apt update

-    #search of all available packages
+    #search of all available jdk packages
     sudo apt search openjdk

-    #Pick one option and install it
+    #Pick one package from search result and install jdk
     sudo apt install openjdk-8-jdk -y

         If you see any similar message as below follow below steps to solve the issue